 Wi-Fi Calling cost

 Calls and messages are billed the same as over cellular, and there is no additional cost to enable Wi-Fi Calling.
-Local and nationwide calls will deducted from your monthly voice allowance and any overage will be rated according to your rate plan.
-Standard long distance charges apply when using Wi-Fi Calling.
-Wi-Fi Calling will not use up data from your TELUS wireless plan.
+All incoming calls and messages received over Wi-Fi Calling while in Canada, and all outgoing calls and messages sent over Wi-Fi Calling while in Canada to a Canadian number, will be deducted from your monthly voice allowance and any overage will be rated according to your wireless plan.
+All outgoing calls and messages sent over Wi-Fi Calling while in Canada to a non-Canadian number will be charged according to your monthly allowance including applicable overage pay-per-use rate, and long distance service will be charged according to your wireless plan.
+Wi-Fi Calling will not use up data from your wireless plan.

 9-1-1 over Wi-Fi